GAsNA/cluster-monitoring/README.md

 - Button "add ..." on admin page will be in separated component

 - Pagination / limit on get routes (with max values)
+    - if nb page is greater then nb existing pages
     - Implementation in front (do not get all tickets at once for example)

 ### Questions